 When your obviously correct Hlookup formula returns a bunch of #N/A errors, check your table and lookup value for extra spaces.
 You can quickly remove leading, trailing and excess in-between spaces by using Excel TRIM function or our Cell Cleaner tool.

-Text strings that look like numbers is another stumbling block for Excel formulas.
+Text strings that look like numbers are another stumbling block for Excel formulas.
 The detailed description of this issue and possible solutions are described in Why Excel formulas may stop working.

 All Lookup functions in Excel work only as long as a lookup value is under 255 characters.
 A longer lookup value results in the #VALUE! error.
 Since the INDEX /MATCH formula is free of this limitation, use it to overcome this hurdle.

-It has already been highlighted more than once that Excel Hlookup is a demanding function that should be treated with great care.
+It has already been highlighted more than once that HLOOKUP is a demanding function that should be treated with great care.
 Below are a few most common errors caused by supplying incorrect arguments:

-Well, this is how you use HLOOKUP in Excel.
+Well, this is how to use HLOOKUP in Excel.
 Hopefully you will find this information helpful.
-To have a closer look and probably reverse-engineer the formulas discussed in this tutorial, you are welcome to download the sample Excel HLOOKUP workbook.
 I thank you for reading and hope to see you on our blog next week!